michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0114.md

 - n: a person who pleads for a cause or propounds an idea
 - n: someone who expounds and interprets or explains
 ### Family
-exponent: exponential, exponentiation, exponents+;exponential: exponentially
+- exponent: exponential, exponentiation, exponents+
+- exponential: exponentially
 ### Examples
 - A beautifully illustrated meditation on two of the 19th century’s greatest exponents of textile arts, Mariano Fortuny and William Morris.
 - He was an early exponent of environmentalism and fought to secure cabinet rank for the Environmental Protection Agency.